Ifthekhar1342/AI-ML-based-project-works/AI Prediction/README.md

 A Variational Autoencoder (VAE) model is trained to minimize the difference between the input object and it's reconstructed part.

 ### Step 03: Morphing
+The decoder generates 3D CAD shapes by interpolating between two points in the latent space through a visual transition.